Predicting fluid-structure interaction with graph neural networks: Methodology

 in which $\theta$ denotes the parameters of the reduced-order model $\hat{\boldsymbol{F}}$.
 These parameters are calculated, tuned or trained to minimize the approximation error between the reduced-order model $\hat{\boldsymbol{F}}$ and the full-order model $\boldsymbol{F}$

-in which $E$ denotes the expectation operator, which can vary for different approaches such as projection-based model reduction, system identification or machine learning.
-For example, proper orthogonal decomposition as a projection-based model reduction minimizes the mean-squared error, i.e., $E[\boldsymbol{F}-\hat{\boldsymbol{F}}(\theta)]=\|\boldsymbol{F}-\hat{\boldsymbol{F}}(\theta)\|_2$, where $\|\cdot\|_2$ denotes an Euclidean norm.
-In this work, we construct a fully data-driven reduced-order model $\hat{\boldsymbol{F}}$ with three components: proper orthogonal decomposition, multi-layer perceptron, and graph neural network.
+in which $\operatorname{L}$ denotes a loss function that can vary for different approaches.
+In this work, we construct a fully data-driven reduced-order model $\hat{\boldsymbol{F}}$ with three components: complex-valued proper orthogonal decomposition (CPOD), multi-layer perceptron, and hypergraph neural network.
 These building blocks will be introduced in the remaining parts of this section, and assembled into a complete framework in Sec. \ref{sec:framework}.